jherforth/LuaLore/valkyrie/SKY_FOLK.md

 # Sky Folk Passive NPC System

 ## Overview
-Sky Folk are peaceful, passive humanoid NPCs that inhabit floating islands and sky fortresses.
-They use the standard SAM character model with ethereal, flowing robe textures (white, blue, gold, green variants).
-They add life to the sky biomes through wandering, farming, crafting, and trading.
+Sky Folk are territorial NPCs that inhabit floating islands and sky fortresses.
+They use the standard SAM character model with ethereal, flowing robe texture.
+They add life to the sky biomes through wandering and interacting.

 Sky Folk are **protected by Valkyrie Sentinels**: If a Sky Folk takes damage (from player or environment), nearby Valkyries enter a defensive rage mode (increased speed, damage, and pursuit).
 The sky folk are not friendly and will also attack with a melee attack.